nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 One of the easy ways to maintain sensitive data is using `system environment` variables.
 The advantages of storing sensitive application data in system environment variables is
 * Data is not hard-coded in the application code.
 Hence no need to change code when usernames, passwords change
-* Environment variables are not present in the folder where application code is present.
-Hence sensitive data will not be pushed to source control like gi
+* Environment variables are not present in the application code folder.
+Hence sensitive data will not be pushed to source control like git and sensitive data cannot be taken just by copy pasting the application code folder.

 ### Create a time period object using timedelta
 As shown below the `timedelta` function from datetime module can be used to create timedelta objects